- Home

 At Ruth Moore Park, staff and volunteers have cared for the trees, including several varieties of apples, pears, and cherries in the orchard.
 Over the years the raised beds have seen a variety of fruit and vegetables growing.
 The varieties of trees selected are resistant to the common pests and pathogens, to minimize, if not eliminate, the need for pesticides.

-In 2021 the Liberty Rotary Club applied for and was awarded a $5000 grant to revitalize the garden and the old garden beds were replaced by new raised beds with plans to add a crushed rock pathway and eventually art to the new Ruth Moore Community Garden.
-With the support of city staff recruitment has began for the Ruth Moore Community Garden Club in hopes of attracting volunteer stewards to plant and maintain the garden beds for the private use as well and community use.
+In 2021 the Liberty Rotary Club applied for and was awarded a $5,000 grant to revitalize the garden and the old garden beds were replaced by new raised beds.
+In 2022, a Kansas City Garden Club Sprout grant doubled the size of the garden to its current 20 raised beds with plans to bring all abilities beds to the path in 2023.
+With the support of city staff, recruitment has begun for the Ruth Moore Community Garden Club with the hopes of attracting volunteer stewards to plant and maintain the garden beds for private use as well as community use.

 Community Rules and Regulations